The sale prices on new machines have expired, but the sale on Certified Reconditioned models is still going. Check it out!

 TurboBlend Two Speed

-$399$349: Classic with no variable speed, just high-low.
+$399$349.95: Classic with no variable speed, just high-low.
 I generally don’t recommend this model because the lack of variable speed makes it less versatile.
-With these sale prices, variable speed is just $40 more.
-That said, if you will only make smoothies and smooth soups, there is no need for variable speed.
+With these sale prices, variable speed is just $50 more.
+That said, if you will only make smoothies and smooth soups, you don’t necessarily need variable speed.
 Variable speed is useful for when you want intermediate textures, like for a salsa or pesto.

-This is an exceptional Vitamix sale.
-Previous Mother’s Day sales had modest savings on only a few models, or discounted accessories.
+This is an awesome Vitamix sale.
 The other big Vitamix sale is Black Friday, but this beats past Black Friday deals as well.
 If you are thinking about getting a Vitamix, don’t miss out on this sale!

 If you are struggling with the myriad options, I am happy to answer questions.
 I also highly recommend playing with the model selection tool on my Vitamix comparison page.

-(This page is updated from the previous year’s Mother’s Day Sale, so comments from last year are still visible.
+(This page is updated from the previous year’s Mother’s Day Sale, so comments from past years are still visible.
 Please feel free to ask any questions below!)